bwsnetwork/bwscoin/CONTRIBUTING.md

-Contributing to PAI Coin Core
+Contributing to BWS Coin Core
 =============================

-The PAI Coin Core project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
+The BWS Coin Core project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
 This document explains the practical process and guidelines for contributing.